 Hot flashes, the most common symptom of menopause, are probably the one that aggravates women the most.
 While some women never have hot flashes and others have mild or infrequent hot flashes, some women experience dozens each day.
 Severe hot flashes can make it difficult to get a full night’s sleep, which, in turn, affects women’s mood and concentration, and can cause other physical problems.

 Like other symptoms of the menopausal transition, hot flashes are usually transient, lasting from a few weeks to a few years as a woman transitions to post-menopause.
-For most women, hot flashes eventually get better without any treatment (which also makes it hard to determine if a particular treatment is effective).i This Fact Sheet describes the various approaches women use to manage and minimize their hot flashes.
+For most women, hot flashes eventually get better without any treatment (which also makes it hard to determine if a particular treatment is effective).1 This Fact Sheet describes the various approaches women use to manage and minimize their hot flashes.

 Hormone replacement therapy (HT) is the use of the hormones estrogen and progesterone to boost women’s hormone levels and minimize symptoms of the menopausal transition, including hot flashes.
 HT can be taken as a pill or absorbed through the skin via sprays, gels, or patches.
 Women who still have their uterus have to take a combination HT that includes both the hormones progesterone and estrogen to protect themselves from endometrial cancer (cancer of the uterine lining) that can result from using estrogen alone.
 Women who have had a hysterectomy and don’t have a uterus can use estrogen alone.

 Hormone therapy is the most reliably effective treatment for hot flashes.
-Clinical trials show that 75% of women will experience significant relief within four to eight weeks.iiWe now know, however, that even short-term HT use exposes women to the small but real risk of serious complications.
+Clinical trials show that 75 percent of women will experience significant relief within four to eight weeks.2 We now know, however, that even short-term HT use exposes women to the small, but real, risk of serious complications.
 The Women’s Health Initiative’s (WHI) trial that compared the use of estrogen plus progestin to placebo in healthy post-menopausal women (called the WHI-E+P trial) conclusively demonstrated HT’s risks.
-It showed that an increased risk of heart disease and stroke emerges within the first year of HT use, and that women who stay on HT for longer periods of time continue to have an increased risk of heart attack and stroke.iii Women who take combination HT also have an increased risk of breast cancer, which increases the longer HT is usediv, v
+It showed that an increased risk of heart disease and stroke emerges within the first year of HT use, and that women who stay on HT for longer periods of time continue to have an increased risk of heart attack and stroke.3 Women who take combination HT also have an increased risk of breast cancer, which increases the longer HT is used.4,5

-The WHI findings were so significant that the WHI-E+P trial was ended earlier than planned, in 2002.
-(HT use declined afterward, leading to a sharp subsequent decline in breast cancer rates.)
-As a result of the WHI’s findings, the Food and Drug Administration (FDA) advises women to use the smallest dose that effectively treats their hot flashes for the shortest amount of time possible.ixThe Network recommends that women who use HT try stopping it every six months or so.
+The WHI findings were so significant that the WHI-E+P trial was ended earlier than planned, in 2002 (HT use declined afterward, leading to a sharp subsequent decline in breast cancer rates).
+As a result of the WHI’s findings, the Food and Drug Administration (FDA) advises women to use the smallest dose that effectively treats their hot flashes for the shortest amount of time possible.9 The Network recommends that women who use HT try stopping it every six months or so.